dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Entities
 <!-- rewrite a little and include a summary for each tab entry -->

-dbt Labs will introduce a new node type, [the entity](https://github.com/dbt-labs/dbt-core/issues/6379) when dbt Core version 1.5 launches.
+dbt Labs will introduce a new node type, **[entity](https://github.com/dbt-labs/dbt-core/issues/6379)**, when dbt Core version 1.5 launches.
 It introduces a new and efficient way to define metrics by reusing logic (for example, `time_grains`).

 Entities are semantic objects made up of curated dimensions from models with more metadata defined.
 Over time, users can standardize metric and entity definitions with packages to speed up development.

 For integrations, entities will provide information like:

 - a way to organize metrics based on the entity they reference, and
 - a new consumable and dynamically generated dataset (versus finding a table in the data platform).

-This information will be available alongside the Metadata API and entities can be directly queried through the dbt Semantic Layer.
+This information will be available alongside the Metadata API, and entities can be directly queried through the dbt Semantic Layer.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/entity-lineage.jpg" title="Entity lineage graph" />

 :::caution 🚧

-This is a work in progress and you can anticipate continuous improvements.
+Entities are a work in progress &mdash; expect continuous changes and improvements.
+To stay up-to-date, refer to the [entity discussions](https://github.com/dbt-labs/dbt-core/issues/6379) page.

 :::